Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Introduction

 \section{Introduction}

-The observational evidence obtained from neutrino oscillation experiments is well understood in terms of massive mixed neutrinos \cite{Amsler2008}.
-Due to neutrinos are massless in the Electroweak Standard Model (ESM), then neutrino oscillations are the first phenomenological evidence of physics beyond ESM.
-With the existence of neutrino oscillations, it is necessary to approach to ESM extensions in order to understand, in some way, the origin of neutrino masses and mixing.
+The observational evidence obtained from neutrino oscillation experiments is well understood in terms of massive and mixed neutrinos \cite{Beringer2012}.
+The search of a satisfactory explanation about the origin of neutrino masses and mixings is one of the main interests of neutrino physics current research.
+Since left-handed neutrinos are massless in the Electroweak Standard Model (ESM), then neutrino oscillations are the first phenomenological evidence of physics beyond the ESM.
+In models beyond the ESM that include a neutrino flavor mixing matrix, the explanation of the small masses of left-handed neutrinos is possible after the implementation of the see-saw mechanism.

-Non-vanishing masses and mixing for neutrinos have, in principle, consequences in different scenarios in which these particles participate.
-One of these scenarios is the early universe in which neutrinos can influence processes such as the primordial generation of light nuclei (primordial nucleosynthesis) and possibly in other processes such as the generation of baryonic asymmetry via leptogenesis and large scale structure \cite{Mohapatra2004}.
-In the astrophysical context we know that neutrinos can influence strongly to the dynamics of supernova and neutron stars.
-One of the main factors that must be taken into account in analyzing this kind of effects is that neutrinos are propagating through a medium which interacts with them.
-As it has been shown in the literature \cite{Arteaga2007,Weldon1982}, the medium can alter the properties of propagation of particles.
-Therefore thermal and density effects can alter the oscillation patterns \cite{Wolfenstein1978} tending to either suppress or enhance them depending on the way in which neutrinos interact with the medium \cite{Stodolsky1987}-\cite{McKellar1993}.
-Due to this the description of the neutrino propagation in a medium using thermal dispersion relations can be relevant for this purpose.
+The fact that neutrinos are massive and mixed has consequences in different scenarios in which these particles participate.
+One of those scenarios is the early universe in which neutrinos can influence the physical processes involved in primordial nucleosynthesis, leptogenesis and the formation of the large scale structure of the universe \cite{Mohapatra2004}.
+In the astrophysical context, we know that neutrinos can influence strongly the dynamics of supernovae and neutron stars.
+One of the main aspects that must be taken into account in the analysis of this kind of processes is that neutrinos are propagating through a medium which interacts with them.
+As shown in the literature \cite{Arteaga2007,Weldon1982}, the medium changes the properties of propagation of neutrinos.
+The collective effects of the medium in neutrinos can be described by means of thermal effective masses which are obtained from the dispersion relations.
+Given that neutrino oscillation patterns in a medium are a function of neutrino masses, then thermal and density effects of the medium in neutrino oscillations are described by the neutrino thermal effective masses \cite{Stodolsky1987}-\cite{McKellar1993}.